melonproject-archive/melonjs/README.md

 }
 ```

-If no arguments are passed to `.prepare()`, it will check theP ethGasStation for estimated network gas prices, and the Melon Protocol for any applicable AMGU or incentive fees.
+If no arguments are passed to `.prepare()`, it will check the ethGasStation for estimated network gas prices, and the Melon Protocol for any applicable AMGU or incentive fees.
 However, we recommend passing
 ```
 { gasPrice: number }
 ```
 to `.prepare()` with a number you believe will guarantee transaction success.

 **Completion** - Pass the resolution of `.prepare()` to `transaction.send()`, which returns a Web3 `Promievent`.
-Check [their docs](https://web3js.readthedocs.io/en/v1.2.6/callbacks-promises-events.html) for details, but these are promises with multiple stages of asyncronicity, each of which can be listend for to trigger UI interactions.
+Check [their docs](https://web3js.readthedocs.io/en/v1.2.6/callbacks-promises-events.html) for details, but these are promises with multiple stages of asyncronicity, each of which can be listened for to trigger UI interactions.

 These steps can be chained together into something like this: